 There are three aspects that effect the human factor: religion/spiritual-based motivations and behaviors, altruism and our inclination to interact socially, and the significant changes of the workplace as a result of the introduction of AI.
 These aspects all influence work motivation in regard to incentives.

-This sessions explores insights and research from Acatrinei, N. 2019.
+This session explores insights and research from Acatrinei, N. 2019.
 "Religion, Public Service Motivation and AI: a triple alignment for an efficient delivery of public services”, Conference Paper, IIAS -Doha Institute International Conference, 11-12 December 2019–ß

 Requests for accommodations can be made when you register to attend.
 Please provide at least 7 days advance notice.

 Nicoleta Acatrinei is an economist and started her career in banking.
 The reality of the business world forced her to inquire about the relevance of the assumption of the egoistic nature of homo oeconomicus.
 This research question became the cornerstone of her academic trajectory covering fields including theology, anthropology, moral decision making, and work psychology.
 She received her Ph.D. in 2014 from Swiss Graduate School of Public Administration (IDHEAP), Switzerland, entitled Work motivation and pro-social behavior in the delivery of public services: theoretical and empirical insights.